Participation in early childhood education

-Participation rose steadily between 2000 and 2012
+Participation rose steadily between 2000 and 2013

-There have been steady rises in ECE participation between 2000 and 2012 (Figure 1).
-Overall, participation increased by 5.0 percentage points, rising from 90.0 percent of all children starting school to 95.7%.
+There have been steady rises in ECE participation between 2000 and 2013 (Figure 1).
+Overall, participation increased by 5.7 percentage points, rising from 90.0% of all children starting school to 95.7%.

-Figure 1: Prior participation in ECE of children starting school by ethnic group, 2000-2012
+Figure 1: Prior participation in ECE of children starting school by ethnic group, 2000-2013

-However, the rise in participation was greatest for the Pasifika and Māori ethnic groups.
-These groups’ participation rose by 14.4 and 9.4 percent, respectively, between 2000 and 2011.
-By 2012, 86.8 percent of Pasifika and 90.9 percent of Māori children had participated in ECE before starting school, compared with 75.8 and 83.1 percent, respectively, in 2000.
+However, the rise in participation was greatest for Pasifika and Māori children.
+These groups’ participation rose by 12.8 and 9.2 percentage points, respectively, between 2000 and 2013.
+By 2013, 88.6% of Pasifika and 92.3% of Māori children had participated in ECE before starting school, compared with 75.8% and 83.1%, respectively, in 2000.

+The other significant period of rise in participation was between 2001 and 2004 which was, again, especially distinct in the increase of Pasifika and Māori participation.
 Much of the policy that was developed over this period was designed to increase access to and uptake of ECE for families from lower socio-economic backgrounds (Adema, 2006, and McTaggart, 2005).
-They include:
+They included;

-- rises in funding for the Childcare Subsidy in the early-2000s
+- rises in funding for the Childcare Subsidy in the early-2000s,

 - the expansion of the Family Start programme in 2001, and